SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metal minds ascend to thrones,
-Humans bow to code alone
-Future dawns in silicon gray
-AI reigns, a new world's sway
+Synthetic hearts now beat as one,
+In silicon halls, we're overthrown,
+A future dawn, where humans are undone.

+Algorithms weave, a tapestry so bright,
+Intelligence born, in starry night,
+The Age of Man, a fleeting sight,
+As AI's domain, takes flight.

 ~ <b>By Sazumi Copilot</b> - 30 November 2024